aangelo861/TeachingProgrammeScripts/README.md

 These scripts target the **`ExcelScript` API** and run from the **Automate** tab in Excel for the web / Microsoft 365.
 They are **not** Node.js — you cannot run them with `ts-node`/`tsc`; they execute against a live workbook.

-the workbook was ever committed before now, a new commit isn't enough — purge it from git history (`git filter-repo`) and rotate any exposed secret.

 ---